Ashkelon: Al Majdal, Asqalan

-Israel

 The beginnings of the modern city of Ashkelon shown in the 1950s Survey of Israel.
 The built up area labeled אשקלון (Ashkelon) is the area previously known as Majdal.
 To the left is Afridar.
 The ruins of Hamama, Al-Jura, Ni'ilya and Al-Khisas are also shown.

-20th century
+1948 war and depopulation of Palestinians

-Majdal was occupied by the Egyptian army in the early stages of the 1948 war, along with the rest of the Gaza region that had been allocated to the Arab State in the United Nations plan.
-Over the next few months, the town was subjected to Israeli air-raids and shelling.
+Majdal was occupied by the Egyptian army in the early stages of the 1948 Palestine war, along with the rest of the Gaza region, which had been allocated to the Arab State in the United Nations plan.
+Over the next few months, the town was subjected to Israeli air raids and shelling.
 All but about 1,000 of the town's residents were forced to leave by the time it was captured by Israeli forces as a sequel to Operation Yoav on 4 November 1948.
-General Yigal Allon ordered the expulsion of the remaining Palestinians but the local commanders did not do so and the Arab population soon recovered to more than 2,500 due mostly to refugees slipping back and also due to the transfer of Palestinians from nearby villages.
-Most of them were elderly, women, or children.
+General Yigal Allon ordered the expulsion of the remaining Palestinians, but the local commanders did not do so.
+The Arab population soon recovered to more than 2500, due mostly to refugees slipping back and also due to the transfer of Palestinians from nearby villages.
+Most were elderly, women, or children.
 During the next year or so, the Palestinians were held in a confined area surrounded by barbed wire, which became commonly known as the "ghetto".

 Moshe Dayan and Prime Minister David Ben-Gurion were in favor of expulsion, while Mapam and the Israeli labor union Histadrut objected.
 The government offered the Palestinians positive inducements to leave, including a favorable currency exchange, but also caused panic through night-time raids.
 The first group was deported to the Gaza Strip by truck on 17 August 1950 after an expulsion order had been served.
-The deportation was approved by Ben-Gurion and Dayan over the objections of Pinhas Lavon, secretary-general of the Histadrut, who envisioned the town as a productive example of equal opportunity.
+Deportation was approved by Ben-Gurion and Dayan over the objections of Pinhas Lavon, secretary-general of the Histadrut, who envisioned the town as a productive example of equal opportunity.
 By October 1950, twenty Palestinian families remained, most of whom later moved to Lydda or Gaza.
-According to Israeli records, in total 2,333 Palestinians were transferred to the Gaza Strip, 60 to Jordan, 302 to other towns in Israel, and a small number remained in Ashkelon.
-Lavon argued that this operation dissipated "the last shred of trust the Arabs had in Israel, the sincerity of the State's declarations on democracy and civil equality, and the last remnant of confidence the Arab workers had in the Histadrut."
-Acting on an Egyptian complaint, the Egyptian-Israel Mixed Armistice Commission ruled that the Palestinians transferred from Majdal should be returned to Israel, but this was not done.